tower/tower-examples/02-dlthub-pipeline/README.md

-# DLTHUB pipeline reading files into Snowflake
+# dltHub pipeline reading csv files on S3 into Snowflake

-All of this running in Tower :tokio_tower:!
+All of this running in Tower!

-# Setup for DLT development
+# Setup for local development

 This is how you get DLT up and running on your laptop during development, including setting up dependencies.